seutje/LatentNoise/DEVLOG.md

 - Relocated the BYOM toggle from the HUD to the control strip, keeping its accessibility wiring intact and shortening the label to "BYOM" for consistency with neighboring actions.
 - Verified the layout change by re-running `npm run lint` and `npm test`.

+## 2025-10-27 - MP4 Video Export
+- Added an Export Video control that records the canvas and audio streams, falling back gracefully when capture isn’t supported.
+- Wired a dedicated worker powered by ffmpeg.wasm to transcode recorded WebM captures into downloadable MP4 files with progress updates.
+- Covered the exporter pipeline with Jest unit tests alongside linting via `npm run lint` and `npm test -- --coverage`.

 ## 2025-10-27 - BYOM Manager Tab
 - Introduced Training/Manager tabs in the BYOM drawer, adding an indexed import/export manager for stored models with accessibility-friendly controls.
 - Persisted manager state through new storage helpers, refreshed the runtime playlist when models are imported, and covered utility logic with Jest tests.